Thunder Point, Book 2

 Another heart-wrenching subplot is about Ashley, Gina’s teenage daughter, who is suffering the effects of a broken heart and even worse, digital bullying which truly adds to the turmoil.
 Despite that, I’m really enjoying getting to know the people in Thunder Point.
 It is a mostly idyllic town filled with kind, generous people that I wish were my neighbors.

 I finished this book and immediately picked up book three in the series.
 I know have a bunch of other books to read, new books that I’ve been waiting for, but I can’t seem to help myself!
 This series probably needs to be read in order.
 I know as I read on I get more and more invested in these characters and that always makes for a better book.
 So start with book one, The Wanderer.
 The next book in the series is The Hero and I’ve already started it.
 Review forthcoming.

 THE NEWCOMER by Robyn Carr.
 MIRA; 1st edition (June 25, 2013).
 ISBN 978-0778314523.
 360p.

 This entry was posted on Tuesday, March 12th, 2019 at 6:00 AM and is filed under Book Reviews, Fiction, Romance.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.